open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   sample.
 This is important when a backend system may want to run with a higher sampling rate than the frontend system, this way all frontend traces will still be sampled and extra traces will be sampled on the backend only.
-* **WARNING:** Since the exact algorithm is not specified yet (see TODO above), there will probably be changes to it in any language SDK once it is, which would break code that relies on the algorithm results.
-  Only the configuration and creation APIs can be considered stable.
-  It is recommended to use this sampler algorithm only for root spans (in combination with [`ParentBased`](#parentbased)) because different language SDKs or even different versions of the same language SDKs may produce inconsistent results for the same input.

 #### ParentBased